cakephp/docs/en/development/rest.rst

     // app/View/Recipes/xml/index.ctp
     <?php
-    // Do some formatting ane manipulation on
+    // Do some formatting and manipulation on
     // the $recipes array.
     $xml = Xml::fromArray(array('response' => $recipes));
     echo $xml->asXML();